-We maintain an "at-the-market" equity offering program (the "ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200.0 million.
-We have not sold any shares under the ATM Program.
+In August 2024, our board of directors approved an "at-the-market" equity offering program (the "Current ATM Program"), pursuant to which we may issue and sell shares of our common stock from time to time, having an aggregate offering price of up to \$200.0 million.
+Prior to the establishment of the Current ATM Program, we had a \$200.0 million ATM program (the "Prior ATM Program"), which is no longer active.
+No shares were sold under either the Prior ATM Program or the Current ATM Program during the three and nine months ended September 30, 2024.

-Our board of directors has authorized a share repurchase program pursuant to which we are authorized to repurchase up to \$200.0 million of our common stock through February 28, 2025.
+In May 2024, our board of directors authorized the repurchase of up to \$200.0 million of our common stock under a new share repurchase program, which replaced our prior share repurchase program that was authorized in September 2022.
 The timing and actual number of shares repurchased will depend on a variety of factors, including price and general business and market conditions.
-The share repurchase program does not obligate us to acquire any particular amount of shares, and may be suspended or discontinued at any time at our discretion.
-During the year ended December 31, 2023, we repurchased 318,454 shares of common stock at an average price of \$7.60 per share for a total purchase price of \$2.4 million.
-We did not repurchase any shares of common stock during the three months ended March 31, 2024.
-As of May 3, 2024, we have \$185.3 million of authorized capacity remaining under the share repurchase program.
+The new share repurchase program does not obligate us to acquire any particular amount of shares, and may be suspended or discontinued at any time at our discretion.
+The new share repurchase program will expire on May 1, 2026.
+As of September 30, 2024, we have repurchased 3,114,876 shares of common stock at an average price of \$8.33 per share for a total purchase price of \$26.0 million under this program.
+As of November 8, 2024, we have \$174.0 million of authorized capacity remaining under the new share repurchase program.
+All share repurchases during the year were made under the new share repurchase program.